GURPS Illuminati: Contents

 In addition there are a few pages of bibliography and further reading.

 Publication history

 GURPS Illuminati built on the Illuminati card game, in its turn inspired by Robert Shea and Robert Anton Wilson's The Illuminatus!
 Trilogy.

 Reception

 GURPS Illuminati won the 1992 Origins Award for best roleplaying supplement.

 Craig Sheeley reviewed GURPS Illuminati for Challenge #66.
 Sheeley comments in his conclusion: "GURPS Illuminati is one of this season's bestsellers for Steve Jackson Games, outselling even their masterpiece, Hacker.
 This is not to say that there are a lot of people out there who buy the conspiracy theory, or that there are a lot of gamers wanting to actually play the game of paranoia [...]
 More likely, there are a lot of people who appreciate a good product and a funny read."

+Jim Swallow reviewed GURPS Illuminati for Arcane magazine, rating it a 9 out of 10 overall, and stated that "The irreverent tone is GURPS writing at its best, full of ideas skewed just enough that you're unsure if you should laugh or start sweeping the room for bugs."